Pediatric and Adolescent Turner Syndrome

 - Growth hormone therapy - increase her height as much as possible during her childhood and teenage years

-- Estrogen therapy - so that she can begin puberty and achieve adult sexual development
+- Estrogen therapy - so that she can begin puberty and achieve adult breast development

 - Your daughter should have regular checkups to manage common Turner syndrome complications like hearing loss, high blood pressure, eye problems, diabetes, thyroid and musculoskeletal conditions.